deanl1982/NTC-AVD-Create-Lab/README.md

 From the Azure Portal open Cloud Shell (create new instance if required)

-Return the below commands from Cloud Shell to create your AVD lab
+Run the below commands from Cloud Shell to create your AVD lab

 git clone https://github.com/deanl1982/NTC-AVD-Create-Lab.git NTC-AVD-Create-Lab